the-original-body/claude-mpm/docs/MCP_IMPLEMENTATION.md

 ## Overview

-The Claude MPM MCP Gateway is now properly configured to use the official MCP protocol from the Anthropic MCP package.
-This ensures full protocol compliance and compatibility with Claude Desktop/Code.
+The Claude MPM MCP Gateway is properly configured to use the official MCP protocol from the Anthropic MCP package.
+This ensures full protocol compliance and compatibility with Claude Code.

+**NOTE: MCP integration is ONLY for Claude Code - NOT for Claude Desktop.**
+Claude Desktop uses a different system for agent deployment via the `.claude/agents/` directory.

 ## Architecture